Layout Automation: |

 These modules can draw a small amount of power from the track, accumulate it in capacitors and use this for snapping the coils.
 This way there's no need to have a separate DC or AC accessory bus for the turnouts -- the immediate benefit is one less power supply or bus to maintain.
 If you have too many modules, they will eventually draw too much power from the DCC bus, but that would probably the case of a large layout that would require additional DCC boosters.

 The drawback is that an engine shorting the DCC power bus will also render the turnouts inoperative on that block (let's assume block-level short circuit protection is present).
 And where do we short the most?
 On turnouts of course.
-Kind of a catch-22 here… My experience is that it’s always better to power turnouts motors or twin-coils from a power bus that is independant from the DCC power bus.
+Kind of a catch-22 here… My experience is that it’s always better to power turnouts motors or twin-coils from a power bus that is independent from the DCC power bus.

 Arduino versus Off-the-Shelf Solutions